C2C BIZZ

 Institute’s role: Project partner

-This activity is part of the C2C BIZZ project, set up to accelerate the application of Cradle to Cradle solutions in business sites and the wider built environment throughout North West Europe.
-The project will use project partners’ experience in delivering Cradle to Cradle pilots to produce a toolkit for creating Cradle to Cradle business and innovation sites as well as guidance on finance models, operational good practice and technical advice for industry use.
+This activity was part of the C2C BIZZ project, set up to accelerate the application of Cradle to Cradle solutions in business sites and the wider built environment throughout North West Europe.
+The project used project partners’ experience in delivering Cradle to Cradle pilots to produce a toolkit for creating Cradle to Cradle business and innovation sites as well as guidance on finance models, operational good practice and technical advice for industry use.

-Several C2C tools are currently being developed by the Institute, based on its experience to date, to assist in the decision-making process for developing a Cradle to Cradle business site.
-This practical guidance will cover areas such as development frameworks, collaboration agreements and material flow modelling.
+Several C2C tools were developed by the Institute, based on its experience to assist in the decision-making process for developing a Cradle to Cradle business site.
+This practical guidance covered areas such as development frameworks, collaboration agreements and material flow modelling.

 Click here to follow the Institute on Linkedin Follow us on twitter